mehdihadeli/food-delivery-microservices/readme.md

 ## Features

 - ✅ Using `Microservices` and `Vertical Slice Architecture` as a high level architecture
-- ✅ Using `Event Driven Architecture` on top of RabbitMQ Message Broker and MassTransit library
+- ✅ Using `Event Driven Architecture` on top of RabbitMQ Message Broker and Wolverine
 - ✅ Using `Domain Driven Design`in most of services like Customers, Catalogs, ...
 - ✅ Using `Event Sourcing` and `EventStoreDB` in `Audit Based` services like Orders, Payment
 - ✅ Using `Data Centeric Architecture` based on `CRUD` in Identity Service